 Now let’s focus on the path segments, the black lines between the nodes.
-You can see that you have corresponding segments on either side: each inside segment has an opposing outside segment of the same type.
-So, a line segment on one side will typically demand a line segment on the otherside, a curve segment will have a corresponding curve segment on the opposing side.
+You can see that you have corresponding segments on both sides of the shape: each inside segment has an opposing outside segment of the same type.
+So, a line segment on one side will typically demand a line segment on the other side, a curve segment will have a corresponding curve segment on the opposite side.

 This is also true for curve segments, of course, just that in their case, we can focus on the angle of the grey off-curve points (a.k.a. ‘handles’, ‘Bézier control points’, ‘BCPs’).
 A horizontal or vertical handle will typically have an opposing horizontal or vertical handle as well, assuming we have a classic arrangement with extremum points.
 The angles of the diagonal handles depend on the logic of the tool, that is why the leftmost handles in our example spread apart a bit.

 But still, roughly, you can say, they point in the same direction.
 You will not see one vertical and the other horizontal, unless you are doing an experimental design with a design principle that would demand such a placement.
 But that, clearly, goes beyond the scope of this tutorial.